 Our ground-breaking work on global organisations such as the United Nations sits alongside research into international political economy, intergenerational justice and equality and we are leading the way with our focus on far-right parties in Europe.

-The Division is also home to the world-leading Leverhulme Programme in Climate Justice, which is providing us with the knowledge needed to develop and implement the policies required to address climate change.
+The Division is also home to the world-leading Centre for Climate Justice and Leverhulme Trust Doctoral Programme in Climate Justice, which provide the knowledge needed to develop and implement the policies required to address climate change.

 For specific enquiries, please contact: